• Home

 While attending TLC for Tots, your child will encounter a wide variety of situations.
 They will be faced with social challenges as well as academic challenges.
 It is our goal to equip each child with the necessary tools to deal with each situation to the best of their ability.

 In order to facilitate these concepts, we have carefully selected activities for the children throughout the year.
 Age appropriate materials and activities are made available for your child throughout the day.
 They will be given choices whenever possible.
 Children always learn faster when they are doing something they are really interested in.
-Children often have much better imaginations that we do and we welcome them to help us plan J. Age appropriate centers will be provided for your child most of the day consisting of carefully selected materials to facilitate positive growth and development.
-It is during free play that the children will develop a majority of their social skills.
-They will also experience a wide variety of opportunities in gross motor skills, fine motor skills, math and reading readiness, dramatic play, science, practical and common sense lessons.
+Children often have much better imaginations that we do and we welcome them to help us plan.
+Age appropriate centers will be provided for your child every day consisting of carefully selected materials to facilitate positive growth and development.
+It is during free play that the children will develop the majority of their social skills.
+They will also experience a wide variety of opportunities to develop gross motor skills, fine motor skills, math and reading readiness, dramatic play, science, practical and common sense lessons.
 Through guided free play, the children will have to make decisions and problem solve both socially and academically.
 Their day is also balanced with small and large group activities.
 These will be used to either introduce or reinforce a concept that is relevant to our theme or their overall development.

 Each child’s progress will be documented according to the curriculum of the classroom.
 This may be done in the form of assessment checklists and/or Teacher/Director journal notes.
 Some form of documentation will be completed on a weekly basis for each child to ensure that they are progressing in their development and all challenges are being addressed.
 Both strengths and challenges will be documented to ensure a full picture of their development is captured.

 We encourage all parents to be a part of this process.
-As always, please feel free to discuss any of this information with your child’s teacher and or the director.
-In order to formally open these lines of communications we will reserve the months of November and March every school year for parent/ teacher conferences.
+As always, please feel free to discuss any of this information with your child’s teacher and/or the director.
+In order to formally open these lines of communication we will have parent/ teacher conferences every fall and spring.
 Notice will be given and every parent will be able to set up a time to discuss any questions, concerns or simply celebrate the child’s development.
 At the conclusion of each school year, a satisfaction survey will be made available to evaluate our program.
 We encourage everyone to participate.